 If you choose to purchase an electric car, you won’t need to pay Vehicle Excise Duty (VED), and vehicles under £35,000 qualify for the Plug-In Car Grant, which is a government grant that knocks off £1,500 of the retail price.
 This cost will come off automatically when you go to purchase the vehicle from the manufacturer or dealership, so you won’t need to apply for this grant.

-As the range of most EVs on the market has increased in the last couple of years, range anxiety has turned into something known as charge anxiety.
-(The Sunday Times)
+The Sunday Times revealed that as the range of most EVs on the market has increased in the last couple of years, range anxiety has turned into something known as charge anxiety.

-Additionally, all cars can be charged using a standard 3-pin socket, just like any other electric device.
-(Green Cars) While this most likely won’t be the most cost-effective or fast way of charging your vehicle, it can be done if you’re in a pinch!
+Additionally, Green Cars reports that all cars can be charged using a standard 3-pin socket, just like any other electric device.
+While this most likely won’t be the most cost-effective or fast way of charging your vehicle, it can be done if you’re in a pinch!

-5. The power grid won’t be able to handle it if everyone switches to electric cars
+Myth #5: The national electric grid won’t be able to handle it if everyone switches to electric cars

 On the other hand, in 2021, an article from Forbes investigated this claim and found that if all of the 32.7 million passenger cars in the UK were electric and they were charged at exactly 7kWh at the same time, it would exceed the UK grid capacity by 3 times over.

 Either way, both sources are in agreement that, even if all cars in the UK became electric overnight, the likelihood of every EV driver across the whole of the UK would choose to charge their vehicle at exactly the same time is incredibly small.

 Furthermore, many EV drivers choose to have a home charging point installed, (most likely for convenience purposes) and a lot of these home charging points can be programmed to charge your vehicle at different times, often during off-peak hours (and this is a great way to save money on EV charging!).
 So why not sleep easy knowing that your EV will charge itself a much better price?